How to Sun-Proof Your Skin for the Summer

 Pass the Water Please

-So not only is water a great drink to have to cool off from those hot summer days, it’s also much needed relief for your skin.
+So not only is water a great drink to have to cool off from those hot summer days, but it also provides much-needed relief for your skin.

 To help regulate and keep your body hydrated (and moisturized), eight glasses of water or more can do a lot of good—especially when it’s sweltering outside!